Leafwing-Studios/fop-rules/docs/character-options/powers/soulbinder.md

 Souls bound as one, you and the creature you are bound to disappear into the aether.
 Choose one:

-- Apply one stack of banished to yourself, then teleport up to 3 tiles into an empty tile of your choice. then apply one stack of banished to yourself.
+- Apply one stack of banished to yourself, then teleport up to 3 tiles into an empty tile of your choice.
 - Make an Expertise attack against your dual.
 If you hit, apply one stack of banished to yourself, then teleport them up to 3 tiles into an empty tile of your choice.

 ## False Hope